solarslurpi/GrowBuddies/docs/gus.md

 - A Raspberry Pi 3B+ or 4.
 At the time of this writing, there is a shortage of Raspberry Pis.
 I have had the best luck from [Adafruit](https://www.adafruit.com/?q=raspberr&sort=BestMatch).
 - A Power Source for the Raspberry Pi. __Note: the Raspberry Pi 4 (5V via USB type-C up to 3A) uses a different power supply than the Raspberry Pi 3 (5V via micro USB up to2.5A)__.
 - A [microSD card with full size adapter](https://amzn.to/3W3yvHa).
 - An Enclosure needs to be printed out on a 3D printer.
 The model I chose is [Malolo's screw-less/snap fit Raspberry Pi 3 and 4 cases](https://www.thingiverse.com/thing:3723561).
 Specifically the one color slot base and the two color hex top.
 You can choose what you want.
-I have included the stl files I used within [this folder](https://github.com/solarslurpi/growBuddy/tree/12164fa3791e3b8eb33d5ebfc06c2096fe7cf1e7/enclosures/growBuddy).
+I have included the stl files I used.

 ### Install The Software
 #### Resources
 I found the following stuff on the web to be helpful: